Career subjects of the KIT

-Figure: Career subjects at KIT with a focus on Multi Track.
+Figure: Career subjects at KIT with a focus on Multi Track

 Career goals are achieved in different ways within KIT:

-- Through Multi Track
+- Through Multi Track, the following are obtained

 Both commitments are subject to a positive evaluation.

-Young researchers with doctorates and outstanding achievements as target group for Multi Track
+Junior scientists with doctorates and outstanding achievements as target group for Multi Track

 The entry requirement is success in one of the following positions:

-- Successful application for a tenure-track professorship: the design of tenure-track professorships is bindingly regulated in the KIT quality assurance concept .
+- Successful application for a tenure-track professorship: The design of tenure-track professorships is bindingly regulated in the KIT quality assurance concept .